Interview Guide Apr 24

 The American company Uber Technologies, Inc. offers mobility as a service.
 It has operations in around 72 countries and 10,500 cities.
-It is centered in San Francisco.
+It is centred in San Francisco.

 Uber is a transportation firm with a mobile app that enables customers to request rides and drivers to collect payments for their services.
 Uber facilitates ridesharing by enrolling drivers as independent contractors.
 It is one of many services available today that support the sharing economy by offering a way to connect available resources rather than providing the actual resources themselves.